pnddota/ARCHIVE-kaedoy/README.md

 # kaedoy
-just repo is for Privacy Policy and Terms & Conditions
+just repo is for kaedoy's Privacy Policy and Terms & Conditions